 It is necessary here to have a good understanding of the market: the manner in which oil is disposed of and the various types of transaction used, for example, for speculation and risk management.
 This will give a better understanding of the transactions undertaken by the participator in question.

+Top of page

 Is the disposal of equity made by way of a sale?

 In dealing with a specific case where a disposal of equity appears to be